moshehbenavraham/Napkin-AI-API/README.md

 ## 🚀 What is Napkin AI API Playground?

-A powerful Python CLI and async client library that seamlessly transforms your text into professional-grade visuals using the Napkin AI API.
+A powerful Python toolkit featuring both a **web interface** and **CLI** that seamlessly transforms your text into professional-grade visuals using the Napkin AI API.
 Built with modern Python practices, it features robust error handling, intelligent retries, and a delightful developer experience.

 ### 🎯 Perfect for:
 - 📊 **Data Scientists** - Visualize complex concepts instantly